nshew13/jester/README.md

 ### Fetch and render the API data
 There's really not much "fetching" to do.
-The [Official Joke API](https://github.com/15Dkatz/official_joke_api/) provides *some* API endpoints, but none that would allow the requirement to sort and filter.
+The [Official Joke API](https://github.com/15Dkatz/official_joke_api/) provides *some* API endpoints, but none that would satisfy the requirement to sort and filter.
 Instead, it makes more sense to pull the full dataset and store in memory for use with this app.

 (It would be more efficient to just include the JSON file in the project, but then there's no example of a fetch call.)

 ### Provide sorting controls
-There's not much to sort by.
-We allow the user to sort the jokes alphabetically by `setup`, but that seems a little silly, and `punchline` even more so.
-The only remaining field from the dataset is `type`, which is what has been implemented as an immutable, underlying sort for the dataset (i.e., the jokes appear grouped by type when not sorted by `setup`).
+There's not much to sort by that seems practical for a real UX.
+Nevertheless, we allow the user to sort the jokes alphabetically by `setup`.
+When `setup` sorting isn't active, the jokes are sorted/grouped by `type`.

-Instead of sorting, filter toggles have been added.
+In addition to sorting (or maybe in place of), filter toggles have been added for joke `type`.

 ### Implement pagination
 The API does not provide a way to fetch a page of jokes at a time.
 The options are limited to individual jokes by ID, an arbitrary number of randomly chosen jokes or an arbitrary number of jokes by type.
 The only API call that could be paged is the ID option, which seems inefficient.
 The current implementation uses QTable's built-in pagination over the whole dataset.

-Paging was implemented before adding Quasar, and is still present, just commented-out.
+Paging was implemented before adding Quasar, and is still present in `JokesStore`, just commented-out.

 ## Possible roadmap